rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 being a more much longer thread throughout the history of philosophy and science.

 ![A version of the "distracted boyfriend meme" maligning  *a priori* metaphysics.](img/distracted-boyfriend-meme-intuitions-data.png){#fig:distracted-boyfriend-meme-intuitions-data}

+Kant in his *Prolegomena to Any Future Metaphysics*:

+>   My object is to persuade all those who think Metaphysics worth studying,
+>   that it is absolutely necessary to pause a moment,
+>   and, neglecting all that has been done,
+>   to propose first the preliminary question,
+>   'Whether such a thing as metaphysics be at all possible?'
+>
+>   If it be a science, how comes it that it cannot, like other sciences,
+>   obtain universal and permanent recognition ?
+If not, how can it maintain
+>   its pretensions, and keep the human mind in suspense with hopes, never ceasing,
+>   yet never fulfilled?
+Whether then we demonstrate our knowledge or our ignorance
+>   in this field, we must come once for all to a definite conclusion respecting
+>   the nature of this so-called science, which cannot possibly remain on its present footing.
+>   It seems almost ridiculous, while every other science is continually advancing,
+>   that in this, which pretends to be Wisdom incarnate, for whose oracle every
+>   one inquires, we should constantly move round the same spot, without gaining
+>   a single step.
+And so its followers having melted away, we do not find men
+>   confident of their ability to shine in other sciences venturing their
+>   reputation here, where everybody, however ignorant in other matters,
+>   may deliver a final verdict, as in this domain there is as yet no standard
+>   weight and measure to distinguish sound knowledge from shallow talk. [^Kant1783]

+Opening lines to *ETMG*:

+>   This is a polemical book.
+One of its main contentions is that contemporary analytic
+>   metaphysics, a professional activity engaged in by some extremely intelligent and
+>   morally serious people, fails to qualify as part of the enlightened pursuit of
+>   objective truth, and should be discontinued. [^Ladyman2007pi]

+[^Kant1783]: @Kant_1912_Prolegomena_to_Any_Future_Metaphysics\, p.
+2--3.
+[^Ladyman2007pi]: @Ladyman_2007_Every_Thing_Must_Go_Metaphysics_Naturalised\, p. i.

 ### Monism